 Survey Monkey does do an exceptional job with data integrations – their quiz creator has native integrations to a huge range of software tools, meaning you can easily send your quiz leads and their responses, with no coding required.

 Okay – now let’s talk money.
-Survey Monkey’s pricing is more than a little confusing.
+Survey Monkey’s pricing structure is more than a little confusing.

-However, unlike almost every quiz maker, they don’t offer a full featured free trial period.
+However, unlike almost every quiz maker, Survey Monkey doesn’t offer a full-featured free trial period.

 Instead, you can demo the various features – and see a preview of your quiz.
 But you can’t actually test out a survey on your site – to see if it does what you need, try out their data integrations, and so on.